 Chronology of significant events

-A single-agency chronology should also be produced for this meeting using the template available on the LSCB website www.durham-lscb.org.uk The detailed ‘in house’ school chronology should be streamlined to include key relevant incidents noted by school.
+A single-agency chronology should also be produced for this meeting using the template available on the LSCB website www.durham-lscb.org.uk.
+The detailed ‘in house’ school chronology should be streamlined to include key relevant incidents noted by school.

 Sharing of the report

-This may cause tensions between school and the child’s parents and carers but this is in line with LSCB procedures.
+This may cause tensions between school and the child’s parents and carers but this is in line with local multi-agency arrangements and procedures.
 It is the responsibility of all professionals attending the conference.
 The report should be shared with parents/carers of the child at least two working days before the conference.
 Part of the report may also be shared with the young person, where age-appropriate.
 This will give the family a chance to question or clarify any issues raised within the report prior to the conference.
 If there are areas of the report which are confidential then the designated lead professional should contact the Independent Reviewing Officer who chairs the conference.

-(Schools might wish to detail staff names and dates if they have attended the LSCB Level 3 course: The Child Protection Conference)

 The report will be passed to the Conference Clerk via the secure e-mail system ready for dissemination to other professionals attending the conference.

 Membership of a Core Group

-(See LSCB Child Protection Procedures)

-This school recognises that membership of a core group is a responsibility that necessitates time and commitment to attend regular meetings and complete the work detailed in the Child Protection Plan.
+(See see local multi-agency safeguarding arrangements and procedures) This school recognises that membership of a core group is a responsibility that necessitates time and commitment to attend regular meetings and complete the work detailed in the Child Protection Plan.

 The merged multi-agency chronology will be regularly updated as part of this on-going work.